 a.
 Formal appeal.
 If the matter cannot be resolved satisfactorily at the unit level, the student may request consideration of a University grade appeal hearing.
 The University grade appeal process consists of the following steps:

-1) The student must submit a formal appeal of the grade in writing (email preferred) to the Director of the Office of Student Rights and Community Standards (firstname.lastname@example.org) or designee (Director) within five (5) school days after notification from the unit head.
-Note: an information sheet and recommended structure for the formal appeal is available at Formal Grade Appeal Information.
+1) The student must submit a formal appeal of the grade in writing (email preferred) to the Office of the Associate Provost and Dean of University College (Associate Provost) within five (5) school days after notification from the unit head.
+Note: answers to frequently asked questions about the grade appeal are and other support is available at www.bsu.edu/studentrights/gradeappeal.

 2) The appeal shall clearly include the criterion or criteria on which the appeal is based and a supporting argument for each criterion cited in the appeal with evidence that supports that argument.
 See 6.7.3.b. below for the criteria for appeals.

 3) The appeal also shall include all written exchanges with the instructor and unit head regarding the grade appeal.
 The written exchanges must include the original date stamps.
-Direct forwards of emails to the Director are acceptable and preferred.
+Direct forwards of emails to the Associate Provost are acceptable and preferred.